 - Follow up from procedure/surgery appointments-these appointments should be made with the provider/clinic where you had them done.

-- Uncommon Immunizations-this list includes but is not limited to: Yellow Fever, typhoid, and small pox.
+- Uncommon Immunizations-this list includes but is not limited to: travel vaccines, yellow fever, typhoid, and small pox.

 Q: I might need an X-ray, do you all do that?